| The society's offical Journal : |

 ![]() |

-All papers published in JVR will be eligible to enter for the JVR/ESM prize. $ 1,000 will be presented to the first author of the most prestigious paper, as judged by a panel of experts made up of 3 ESM members and 3 JVR editors.
+All papers published in JVR will be eligible to enter for the JVR/ESM prize. $ 2,000 will be presented to the first author of the most prestigious paper, as judged by a panel of experts made up of 3 ESM members and 3 JVR editors.
 The awardee will be given free membership of the ESM for 4 years.
-Furthermore, he will be invited to organize a symposium at the next ESM Congress for which he will receive a contribution of $ 1,500.
-(In addition, the local congress organizers are expected to support this symposium e.g. by waiving registration fees).
+Furthermore, he will be invited to organize a symposium at the next ESM Congress 2015 in Italy.

 ![]() |